magma/magma/docs/docusaurus/versioned_docs/version-1.2.0/lte/upgrade_120.md

 ---
 id: version-1.2.0-agw_120_upgrade
-title: Upgrading from 1.1
+title: Upgrade to v1.2
 hide_title: true
 original_id: agw_120_upgrade
 ---
-# Upgrading from 1.1
+# Upgrade to v1.2

 You can upgrade your access gateways remotely from the NMS or SSH directly into them and run an `apt-get install`.